Inside Out games have never been more fun. Play this Printable Inside Out Emotions Board Game to teach colors and emotions to young children!

-This shop has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone. #PlayNGrow #CollectiveBias
+This was originally created for and compensated by Collective Bias, Inc. and its advertiser.
+All opinions are mine alone.

-Since my daughter is home for the summer for the first time ever…it’s been an adjustment.
-I love having her home and it’s been so nice not to have to go to the bus stop so early (I am NOT a morning person), but I’m having a hard time keeping her entertained.
-She’s used to having activities all day long.
-Since she’s so excited for Pixar’s new movie, I decided to make this Printable Inside Out Emotions Board Game.
+When my daughter was home for the summer after kindergarten…it was an adjustment.
+I love having my kids and it’s so nice not to have to go to the bus stop so early (I am NOT a morning person), but I had a hard time keeping them entertained.

 To play this emotions game, you’ll download my FREE Printable, print it off, then cut out the cards.
 I printed off 3 sets of cards.
-For the playing pieces, I purchased the the Mini Inside Out Figures at Toys “R” Us.
-They were in the front of the store with other new toys.
-When you go to Toys “R” Us, make sure you get the Rewards Card.
-You get points for every dollar you spend and when you get 125 points, you get $5 back (that comes in handy for birthdays and holidays!)
+For the playing pieces, I purchased Inside Out Mini Figurines.

 Everyone joined in on the fun!
 If you can’t tell, the above picture is Max’s sad face.
-Apparently it’s too much effort to frown on your own.
-I also got the plush dolls at Toys “R” Us because they’re just adorable and we collect them.
+Apparently, it’s too much effort to frown on your own.

 How do you teach emotions to your children?
 I would love some more ideas!

 What a great game!!!
 I will use it with my students!!!!

 Thanks for share!!!

 Thanks so much!
 I hope you have fun 🙂

 My 4 years old daughter loves to talk about her emotions (I think that I’ll have to add some more memory spot).